Fedxeven/sql-analytics/README.md

 # SQL Analytics
-Small SQL projects for practicing data analysis.
+Small SQL project for practicing data analysis.
+## About the project

+I created a small dataset of users, products and orders and used SQL to answer basic business questions.

-## What I practice
+## What I analyzed
+- Total revenue
+- Revenue by product

-- Filtering and sorting data
+- Orders and spending by user
+- Average order value
+- Revenue by category

+## SQL concepts
+- SELECT
+- JOIN
-- GROUP BY and aggregations
+- GROUP BY
+- Aggregate functions
-- JOINs
+- ORDER BY

+## Files
-- Subqueries and CTEs
+- `data.sql` — tables and sample data
-- Window functions
-- Basic analytical metrics
+- `queries.sql` — analytical SQL queries

-## Project

-An analysis of customers, orders and products using SQL.